Main Line (Atlantic Coast Line Railroad): Creation

 The process to combine these individual railroads into a unified system began around 1898.
 By 1900, the system north of Charleston was officially merged into the Atlantic Coast Line Railroad Company.
 In 1902, the Atlantic Coast Line acquired the Plant System, which expanded the network into Georgia and Florida and nearly doubled the size of the network.

-Early years
+Passenger service

 The line carried many of the Atlantic Coast Line's passenger and freight trains though the years.
 Many of the company's passenger trains on the main line were from the northeast to Florida, which included: